 The Department of Social Services will continue to make sure you get the services you need while protecting your health and the health of our team members.
 We will offer important updates about our offices and services below.
 Please check back frequently for the most recent information.

-By order of the Governor, effective March 24, all state offices are closed to the public until April 6.
+Our offices are still closed to the public at this time.
 Please read below for guidance on how to continue doing business with the Department of Social Services.

 Public Notice & Order